-It's always a good idea to tell your doctor about any additional medications you are taking before being prescribed with something new.
+It's always a good idea to tell your doctor about any additional medicines you are taking before being prescribed something new.
 This is to ensure they will not interact with each other or cause unwanted side effects.

-You can take Losec alongside an over the counter antacid if necessary.
-Ensure you leave a 2 hour gap between taking the two different medicines and check with your pharmacist to make sure the combination is suitable.
+You can take Losec either two hours before or two hours after an over the counter antacid if necessary.
+Check with your pharmacist to make sure the combination is suitable.

 Losec MUPS are dispersible tablets which dissolve in water.
-These are designed for people who find it difficult to swallow tablets and are suitable for children.
-Standard Losec is prescribed as capsules which are swallowed whole.
+These are designed for people who find it difficult to swallow tablets and are suitable for children too.
+Losec is prescribed as capsules which are swallowed whole.

-Omeprazole is the active ingredient within Losec and the generic name of the medicine.
-Losec is a brand of Omeprazole, both are essentially the same thing.
+Omeprazole is the active ingredient in Losec.
+Losec is a brand name for omeprazole, and omeprazole is the generic name of the medicine.
+They work in the same way.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers